arth-shukla/densefusion/README.md

 ### UNet Semantic Segmentation

 We use a UNet for semantic segmentation on the RGB images.
-In this dataset, there are at most one instance of each object in a particular scene arragnement, so semantic segmentation is sufficient, and instance segmentation is not necessary.
+In this dataset, there are at most one instance of each object in a particular scene arrangement, so semantic segmentation is sufficient, and instance segmentation is not necessary.
 We use the segementation mask to get a depth-lifted point cloud (using camera intrinsic and extrinsic) and to crop the RGB image.

 ### DenseFusion (+ ICP Refinement) Architecture